 Faculty / Staff

-Dr. Outerbridge is a 1990 graduate of the Ontario Veterinary College at the Univesity of Guelph in Ontario, Canada.
-She completed her masters of veterinary science and a residency in small animal internal medicine at the Western College of Veterinary Medicine at the University of Saskatchewan.
-She has been a Diplomate of the American College of Veterinary Internal Medicine in small animal medicine since 1998.
-Dr. Outerbridge completed a residency in dermatology at the University of California – Davis and has been a Diplomate of the American College of Veterinary Dermatology since 2005.
-She has held clinical staff positions at the University of Saskatchewan and UC Davis and since 2005 has been an Assistant Professor of Clinical Dermatology at UC Davis, School of Veterinary Medicine.
-Dr. Outerbridge's professional interests include all aspects of clinical dermatology, with a particular interest in cutaneous manifestations of systemic disease as well as infectious and metabolic skin diseases.
+Dr. Catherine Outerbridge received her veterinary degree from Ontario Veterinary College at the University of Guelph in 1990.
+She completed her Master’s of Veterinary Science and a residency in small animal internal medicine at the Western College of Veterinary Medicine at the University of Saskatchewan.
+In 1998, Dr. Outerbridge became a Diplomate of the American College of Veterinary Internal Medicine in small animal medicine.
+Following that, she completed a residency in dermatology at UC Davis, and has been a Diplomate of the American College of Veterinary Dermatology since 2005.
+Dr. Outerbridge previously held clinical staff positions at the University of Saskatchewan and UC Davis, and, since 2005, has been an assistant professor of clinical dermatology at UC Davis.
+Her professional interests include all aspects of clinical dermatology, with a particular interest in cutaneous manifestations of systemic disease as well as infectious and metabolic skin diseases.

 Judy Schettler, Technician

-Ms. Schettler began her career at the University of California – Davis in June, 2005 after working as a veterinary technician in the San Francisco Bay Area for 7 years.
-Before working in veterinary medicine, Ms. Schettler managed a pet store in San Ramon.
-Her hobbies include hiking, raising goats and showing and hunting her Basenji hounds.
-She still trains handlers and their dogs in the techniques of trailing.
-Ms. Schettler says that the most satisfying part of her job at UC Davis is assisting in the training of students and helping clients better control their pets’ skin problems.
+Judy began her career at UC Davis in 2005 after working as a veterinary technician in the San Francisco Bay Area for seven years.
+Before working in veterinary medicine, she managed a pet store in San Ramon.
+Judy is an experienced dog handler, and trains other handlers and their dogs in the techniques of trailing.
+As a technician, she assists in the training of students and enjoys helping clients better control their pets’ skin problems.